 - Early Initiation to Alcohol, Tobacco, and Other Drugs program aims to reduce youth use of a variety of substances including tobacco, alcohol, marijuana, and prescription drugs.
-Activities include in-school programming (LifeSkills and Project Alert), an annual youth summit, general community education, tobacco retailer compliance checks and education, medication disposal projects, an at-risk youth intervention program (Prime for Life), and the Strengthening Families Program, which provides skills and support to both parents and kids. - Gambling Prevention Through Education & Awareness: This project aims at reducing problem gambling in youth, adults, and seniors through education and community awareness.
-Newly developed youth gambling curricula will be taught in local schools along with a media campaign to address gambling warning signs, risks, how to identify a problem, and strategies to address problem gambling. - The Leeward Initiative (Mason County Substance Abuse Prevention Coalition) is the community coalition for Mason County, focused on reducing substance use by increasing understanding, ensuring treatment services, and supporting local families and community.
+Activities include in-school programming (LifeSkills), general community education, tobacco retailer compliance checks and education, medication disposal and safe storage projects, an at-risk youth intervention program (Prime for Life), and the Strengthening Families Program, which provides skills and support to both parents and kids. - Gambling Prevention Through Education & Awareness: This project aims at reducing problem gambling in youth, adults, and seniors through education and community awareness.
+Newly developed youth gambling curricula will be taught in local schools along with a media campaign to address gambling warning signs, risks, how to identify a problem, and strategies to address problem gambling. - Lake County Communities That Care (CTC) Coalition was established in 2013 with the purpose of reducing youth substance abuse by reducing risk factors and increasing protective factors.
+The overall goal of the coalition is to reduce substance abuse, increase community education on alcohol, tobacco and other drugs; and create healthy opportunities for youth and their families. - The Leeward Initiative (Mason County Substance Abuse Prevention Coalition) is the community coalition for Mason County, focused on reducing substance use by increasing understanding, ensuring treatment services, and supporting local families and community.
 The coalition addresses substance use through the efforts of individual workgroups for alcohol, marijuana, opiates, synthetic drugs, and recovery/treatment.
-The Leeward Initiative reaches Mason County residents through outreach and educational events, as well as through specific projects including a medication lock box and disposal access project, medication take-back events, substance use treatment, and recovery guides, and parent prevention toolkits.
-The Youth Prevention Ambassador project brings together youth from the county's various school districts to work on prevention-focused projects for Mason County youth. - Oceana LEADS (Leading Efforts Against Alcohol and Drugs) is the substance abuse prevention coalition for Oceana County.
+The Leeward Initiative reaches Mason County residents through outreach and educational events, as well as through specific projects-including a medication lock box and disposal access project, medication take-back events, substance use treatment, and recovery guides, and parent prevention toolkits. - Oceana LEADS (Leading Efforts Against Alcohol and Drugs) is the substance abuse prevention coalition for Oceana County.
 Coalition priorities include underage alcohol use, youth marijuana use, and opiate overdoses.
 Activities include a yearly social hosting awareness campaign, a mock teen bedroom (Keep Out: The Teen Room Project) that educates adults about identifying teen drug and alcohol use, and a lock box project to reduce easy access to prescription pain medication within the home.
 The coalition meets quarterly and has workgroups that help to plan and implement coalition activities.